jadilorenzo/obsidian/Story/Story.md

 "What is it?"
 The attendant replied.

-“There is a barricade on the tracks undetectable to this train’s magnetic visualizers and invisible to the human eye, getting closer at the speed of 500 kilometers an hour.
+“There is a barricade on the tracks ahead undetectable to this train’s magnetic visualizers and invisible to the human eye.
+What’s more, it’s getting closer at the speed of 500 kilometers an hour.
 We have about four minutes till impact."
 Alan spoke rapidly through his mask, each word precise.

+“What do you mean?” the attendant asked, his confusion evident.

+“I mean what I said.” *This guy…* “There’s a barricade on the tracks ahead, undetectable by the train’s systems.
+We have about four minutes until impact.”

-“Then, why can’t the conductor see it on the monitors?” the attendant said.
+The attendant blinked, apparently unable to process the situation.
+“If there is a barricade, why can’t the conductor see it on the monitors?”

-Alan sighed, resisting the urge to clench his fists and jaw.
-“That’s what un-de-tect-a-ble means.” *Incompetent.*

-“But if the monitors don’t say it’s there, then it’s not there… No system can mask the magnetic resonance of physical objects.”
+Alan’s jaw tightened.
+“That’s what un-de-tec-ta-ble means.
+The train’s magnetic visualizers aren’t picking it up, and the human eye won’t either.
+It’s using a magnetic resonance mask.”

+The attendant frowned. *Threatening public transportation with such a claim?
+That’s a crime in Novar, he thought.*

-“Your reasoning is all wrong,” Alan said, gesturing with his hands to emphasize his train of thought.
+Alan took a deep breath. *This guy aught to be certificated as useless.* “Your reasoning is all wrong,” Alan said, gesturing with his hands to emphasize his train of thought.
 “I’m telling you the barricade is there, which means the train’s monitors can’t detect it.
-So clearly, masking magnetic resonance is possible.”*Three and a half minutes now.*
+So clearly, masking magnetic resonance is not only possible, but is already happening.” *Three and a half minutes now.*

 “Look, I couldn’t help you even if I wanted to.”

-Alan hated the way people used that condescending “Look, …” It was straight code for “You’re the problem and I’m trying to be nice.”
+Alan looked away and took a deep breath.
+He hated the way people used that condescending word “Look, …” It just means “You’re the problem and I’m trying to be nice.”

-“That’s demonstrably false.
-Why else do you have a console with access to an emergency brake in that compartment?”
-Alan said, getting in the attendant's face and pointing to a small compartment beside the attendant’s seat which was positioned opposite the carriage’s door. *There’s no way I can hack that in time.*
+“That’s demonstrably false.”
+Alan continued, “Why else do you have a console strip with access to an emergency brake?”
+Alan gestured toward the finely textured metal strip embedded along the floor.
+It worked through direct contact, though its transmissions were heavily encrypted.
+Hacking was not an option.

 “Michael,” Alan said, “I’ve already tried to warn the conductor.
-We are approximately two and a half minutes to begin deceleration.”
+We have approximately two and a half minutes to begin deceleration.”

 “How do you know my name?”